Introduction to Hawaii Slot Machine Casino Gambling in 2019

 Hawaii slot machine casino gambling does not exist.
 Alongside Utah, Hawaii is one of the most uncompromising states towards legalized gambling.

 Why?
 Because there’s no profit in doing so.
-All available land is being used to support Hawaii’s strong tourism industry.
-So, diverting any of this valuable land toward establishing a casino property would mean suffering a tremendous loss of revenue.
+All available land supports Hawaii’s strong tourism industry.
+So, diverting any of this valuable land toward establishing a casino property would mean the state suffering a tremendous loss of business income tax revenue.

 Annual Progress in Hawaii Slot Machine Casino Gambling